 Epic Yacht Charters is expanding our sailing destinations and with our knowledge of the Exuma Cays in the Bahamas, we have found the best spots for you and your friends and family to enjoy your next amazing vacation in paradise.
-We have sailing and power yachts with professional crew to charter week long trips up and down these perfectly clear waters, calm anchorages, great snorkeling and diving and of course pristine beaches.
+We have sailing and power yachts with a professional crew to charter week-long trips up and down these perfectly clear waters, calm anchorages, great snorkeling and diving, and of course pristine beaches.

-These laid back and uncrowded cruising waters is absolutely ideal for island hopping and exploring long stretches of pristine beaches when you charter a private fully crewed sailing or power boat.
-Just like the Caribbean, we suggest an itinerary and anchorages which we recommend to make your Bahama vacation unforgettable.
+These laid-back and uncrowded cruising waters are absolutely ideal for island hopping and exploring long stretches of pristine beaches when you charter a private fully crewed sailing or powerboat.
+Just like the Caribbean, we suggest an itinerary and anchorages that we recommend to make your Bahama vacation unforgettable.

-Here are a few of our favourite spots recommended for you to visit on your charter.
+Here are a few of our favorite spots recommended for you to visit on your charter.
 Find a sample itinerary on our website.
-Your trip can start anywhere, from Nassau, the Capital of the Bahamas, Staniel Cay Yacht Club or Georgetown further South along the island chain.
+Your trip can start anywhere, from Nassau, the Capital of the Bahamas, Staniel Cay Yacht Club, or Georgetown further South along the island chain.
 Along the way, there will be plenty of opportunities to visit some shore establishments.
-Of course, depending on your start and end location , you can discuss options with your captain upon arrival.
-Here are a few “must see and do” options.
+Of course, depending on your start and end location, you can discuss options with your captain upon arrival.
+Here are a few “must-see and do” options.

-The Thunderball and Rocky Dundas caves: Snorkel into the cave where sun shines through a hole from above.
+The Thunderball and Rocky Dundas caves: Snorkel into the cave where the sun shines through a hole from above.
 The movie “Thunderball” with James Bond was filmed at this famous cave.
-Make sure to go at slack low tide as the current can be tricky during mid tide.
+Make sure to go at slack low tide as the current can be tricky during mid-tide.

 Compass Cay Marina: Take the tender in or dock for the night at this marina on Compass Cay and enjoy the bar right on the dock and see the Nurse sharks swim right by.
 Trails to hike take you to remote beaches on the other side of the island where the waters crash on pristine white sandy beaches.

-Norman’s Cay: Once at anchor on the North side of Norman’s Cay, enjoy snorkeling or diving sites like “Octopus Garden” and “Hammerhead Gulch”.
-Spectacular beaches and lagoons with colorful fish and coral makes this island special.
+Norman’s Cay: Once at anchor on the Northside of Norman’s Cay, enjoy snorkeling or diving sites like “Octopus Garden” and “Hammerhead Gulch”.
+Spectacular beaches and lagoons with colorful fish and coral make this island special.
 There are also ruins and a sunken plane from the drug smuggling days of famous drug lord Carlos Lehder.

 There are so many diving sites in the Exuma Cays.
 Some yachts offer diving and diving lessons.
 Please ask before you book.